KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Occasionally, you may need to change the dependencies of a repository.
 The following recipe can be used to update the PyPI dependencies of a repository:

 #.
-Update the ``pip`` ``requirements.txt`` files which used by the repository.
+Update the ``pip`` ``requirements.txt`` files which are used by the repository.

     * ``./requirements.txt`` describe the dependencies of the package.
 It lists the package's immediate dependencies, i.e., the packages it imports,  and constraints on their versions required by the package.
 It should not contain URLs,  specify the source from which a package should be obtained, or the specific version that should be installed.
-The ``find-missing-requirements`` command provided by `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/master/tutorial_developers.html#finding-missing-requirements-for-a-package>`_ can obtain a packages dependencies.
+The ``find-missing-requirements`` command provided by `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/latest/tutorial_developers.html#finding-missing-requirements-for-a-package>`_ can obtain a packages dependencies.
     * ``./requirements.optional.txt`` describes optional dependencies of the package.
     * ``./tests/requirements.txt`` lists the dependencies of the package's tests.
     * ``./docs/requirements.txt`` describes the dependencies of the software that compiles the package's documentation.